khouston6/build-lab/README.md

 - The last part of the main.tf script is specific to Ansible.
 We create an inventory.ini file, run the "collect-keys.yaml" script, and run the "disable-cloudinit.yaml" script.

 - BIG NOTE:
   The ansible/ansible provider is quite lacking in some areas.
 You are unable to define the remote_user from within the main.tf script, so it must instead be set systemwide or in the playbook itself.
 If your current user's name     is identical to your new user on the VMs (in this case, user1), then this is not neccessary.

-  I had to define the "ansible_ssh_private_key_file" directly in the disable-cloudinit.yaml for things to work.
+  I ended up decoupling these tools entirely and using a bash script to call both Terraform and the Ansible playbooks.

-  Forks of the provider exist, but compatibility with the latest version of OpenTofu appears sporadic at best.
+  Forks of the provider exist that are supposed to help resolve these issues, but compatibility with the latest version of OpenTofu appears sporadic at best.
 Use at your own risk.

 INVENTORY.INI